LOADING ...

 British, French, Australian, and New forces

-The was confined to the Dardanelles Strait
+The action was to the Dardanelles Strait

 and the tip of the Gallipoli (Gelibolu) near